State Correctional Institution – Phoenix

-The State Correctional Institution – Phoenix is a state prison in Skippack Township, Montgomery County, Pennsylvania, with a Collegeville postal address, in the Philadelphia metropolitan area.
+The State Correctional Institution – Phoenix (SCI Phoenix) is a state prison in Skippack Township, Montgomery County, Pennsylvania, with a Collegeville postal address, in the Philadelphia metropolitan area.
 Operated by Pennsylvania Department of Corrections, it was named after the phoenix bird.

 It cost $400 million to build, making it the most expensive state prison to be constructed in Pennsylvania history.
 It has a capacity of 3,830 prisoners, and as of September 2018, its full time workforce numbered 1,200.
 Heery International designed the facility.
 It replaced SCI Graterford.
 Most prisoners are male, located in the East and West sub units, while it has a re-entry unit for female prisoners with a capacity of 192.

 The female unit is not in the main prison perimeter.
 SCI Phoenix is one of two prisons that share Pennsylvania's death row.
 The Pennsylvania Department of Corrections anticipated that most of the prisoners would be from the area of Philadelphia, and currently SCI Phoenix is the state prison closest to Philadelphia.